Black Bean Quinoa Tacos (with Cilantro Lime Crema!)

 • Chopped cilantro – A sprinkle adds bright, fresh flavor!

-• …similarly, lime wedges – A small squeeze of lime juice really brightens up the flavor of the black bean quinoa taco meat.
+• Lime wedges – A small squeeze of lime juice really brightens up the flavor of the black bean quinoa taco meat.

 • Cilantro lime crema – An absolute must!
 This creamy, cashew-based crema is flavorful yet cooling and makes the perfect topping for these quinoa tacos…or just about anything, for that matter.
 I always keep a batch in my fridge!
-For this and 2 other delicious cashew crema recipes check out our Easy Vegan Crema recipe here!
+For this and 2 other delicious cashew crema recipes, check out our Easy Vegan Crema recipe!

-• Spice ’em up: While flavorful, the quinoa taco meat is pretty mild in terms of spiciness.
-Amp up the heat with a dash of cayenne pepper or crushed red pepper flakes.
-For some awesome smoky heat, toss in a chipotle pepper…yum!
+Spice ’em up: Amp up the heat with a dash of cayenne pepper or crushed red pepper flakes, or toss in a chipotle pepper for some smoky heat.

-• Make it meaty: Adding meat to this recipe is super easy.
-Brown up your favorite taco meat (ground beef, ground turkey, chorizo, etc.) in the skillet before you start sweating out the onions.
-Transfer the browned meat to a plate & set aside as you cook the black bean & quinoa mixture according to recipe directions.
-Once the black bean & quinoa mixture is cooked, carefully stir the cooked meat into the mixture.
+Make it meaty: Brown your favorite taco meat in the skillet before sweating the onions.
+Transfer the browned meat to a plate and set aside as you cook the black bean and quinoa mixture according to recipe directions.
+Once the black bean and quinoa mixture is cooked, stir the cooked meat into the mixture.

-• Meal prep: Check the Recipe Notes, below, for some meal prep guidance.
-These tacos come together really quickly, so with some simple prep done in advance it’s a nearly hands-off recipe.
+Meal prep: Check the Recipe Notes, below, for meal prep guidance to make this a nearly hands-off recipe.

-• Not craving tacos?
-We can’t be friends.
-(Ha!
-Kidding!)
-The quinoa taco meat is really versatile.
-Use it as a filling for epic vegetarian burritos or quesadillas, serve it on nachos or on top of a taco salad, etc. Sky’s the limit!
+Not craving tacos?
+Use the quinoa taco mixture as a filling for epic vegetarian burritos or quesadillas, serve it on nachos or on top of a taco salad.
+The sky’s the limit!

-Quinoa & Black Bean Tacos arranged on a marble board, topped with cilantro lime crema sauce & chopped cilantro.
-There are a few lime wedges surrounding the tacos, along with a small blue bowl with the cilantro lime crema.
+Quinoa Black Bean Tacos arranged on a marble surface, topped with cilantro lime crema sauce and chopped cilantro.
+There are a few lime wedges surrounding the tacos.

-If you do give them a try, be sure to let me know!: Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+If you do give them a try, be sure to let me know!
+Leave a comment with a star rating below.
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations!
 Happy cooking! ♡

 Print